 To resist interference, avoid detection, and improve capacity, modern radar systems and commercial communications networks have become extremely complex, and both typically employ sophisticated combinations of RF techniques such as bursting, frequency hopping, code division multiple access, and adaptive modulation.
 Designing these types of advanced RF equipment and successfully integrating them into working systems are extremely complicated tasks.

 In order to overcome all of these challenges, it is crucial for today’s engineers and scientists to be able to reliably detect and characterize RF signals that change over time, something not easily done with traditional measurement tools.
-To address this problem, Tektronix has designed the Real-Time Spectrum Analyzer (RSA), an instrument that can trigger on RF signals, seamlessly capture them into memory, and analyze them in the frequency, time, and modulation domains.
+To address this problem, Tektronix has designed the Real-Time Spectrum Analyzer (RSA), an instrument that can trigger signals on RF analysis, seamlessly capture them into memory, and analyze them in the frequency, time, and modulation domains.

-Transient RF Signal Measurement Challenges
+RF Analysis in Transient Signal Measurement Challenges

-Given the challenge of characterizing the behavior of today’s RF devices, it is necessary to understand how frequency, amplitude, and modulation parameters behave over short and long periods of time.
+Given the challenge of characterizing the behavior of today’s RF analysis in devices, it is necessary to understand how frequency, amplitude, and modulation parameters behave over short and long periods of time.
 In these cases, using traditional tools like swept spectrum analyzers and vector signal analyzers might provide snapshots of the signal in the frequency domain and the modulation domain, but this is often not enough information to confidently describe the dynamic RF signals produced by the device.
 By providing insight into how parameters change over time, the RSA adds another crucial dimension to all of these measurements.

 Consider the following common measurement tasks: